Metastatic Pleural Tumor

 English

-.
+Sharyn Katz is a Radiologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Katz is rated as an Advanced provider by MediFind in the treatment of Metastatic Pleural Tumor.
-Her top areas of expertise are Lung Cancer, Mesothelioma, Pleural Effusion, Small Cell Lung Cancer (SCLC), and Tissue Biopsy.
+She is also highly rated in 37 other conditions, according to our data.
+Her clinical expertise encompasses Mesothelioma, Lung Cancer, Pleural Effusion, Small Cell Lung Cancer (SCLC), and Tissue Biopsy.
+Dr. Katz is board certified in American Board Of Radiology.

 What are the support groups for Metastatic Pleural Tumor?